-Suffolk, Ipswich, Bury St Edmunds, Norwich & Gorleston-on-sea are just a handful of towns that host a fantastic selection of Theatres in the East of England.
-Ranging from historical structures such as the Theatre Royal built in 1816, to modern buildings like The Apex in Bury St Edmunds, the East of England is a hotspot for theatre fans that won’t disappoint.
+Cambridge, Ipswich, Bury St Edmunds, Norwich & Great Yarmouth are just a handful of towns that host a fantastic selection of Theatres in the East of England.
+Ranging from historical structures such as the Norwich Theatre Royal opened in 1758, to modern buildings like The Apex in Bury St Edmunds, the East of England is a hotspot for theatre fans that won’t disappoint.

-A History of Theatres in the East of England
+A Short History of Theatres in the East of England

 Further across the East of England even more history can be found in venues such as The Pavilion Theatre in Gorleston-on-sea which dates to 1898 and was designed by the Borough Engineer J W Cockrill.

-Other historical venues in the East of England include The Marina Theatre in Lowestoft, Norwich Theatre Royal, New Wolsey Theatre & Haverhill Arts Centre.
+Other historical venues in the East of England include The Marina Theatre in Lowestoft, Norwich Theatre Royal, New Wolsey Theatre Ipswich & The Cambridge Corn Exchange.

 What is the best way to travel to theatres in the East of England?